YH-Shen/pomodoro_clock/README.md

 // Screenshots
+// wide screen
+// phone screen

 # Pomodoro Time Management Website

 This Website has two pages: Pomodoro Timer, and Todo List.
 I used redux and react routers.
 And my webpack works!
 Yeeeeeeees!
+I also added responsiveness to this project, check out my screenshots!
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts